-The industry-specific ERP options for manufacturing often cover purchase planning, demand forecasting, and master production scheduling functionality.
+Industry-specific manufacturing ERP options often cover purchase planning, demand forecasting, and master production scheduling functionality.
 This can also refer to MRP software, which offers further functionality for production planning, scheduling, and inventory management.

-Construction management covers ERP for contractors, architects, and engineers.
+Construction management ERPs cover contractors, architects, and engineers.
 The core ERP features are based on what these professionals need most for construction jobs, such as accounting, job costing, project management, and estimating.